neogeny/TatSu/docs/contributing.rst

 Contributing
 ------------

-The source code for |TatSu| is posted to it's repository_ on Github.
+The source code for |TatSu| is posted to it's repository_ on GitHub.
 Bug reports, patches, suggestions, and improvements are welcome.

 .. _repository : https://github.com/neogeny/TatSu